-The absurdity of Banks’ metaphor should be obvious to anyone who has not fallen under its spell.
+The absurdity of Banks’ metaphor should be obvious to anyone who does not share Banks’ beliefs.
 Gurgeh is the game-player, the single decision-maker in his ‘society’.
 In the same way that Banks is the sole author of this work, it is nonsense to suggest that Gurgeh’s forces have no hierarchy or leadership.
 Banks merely plays the same trick that he always plays: focusing on the supposed ‘freedom’ of the individual pieces so we ignore the elite authority that moves them around.

 However, if we ignore this serious fault with Banks’ thinking, we can see how the Culture possesses a ‘tao’.
 The Culture’s freedom leads to a way of playing every game, approaching every problem, solving every puzzle, though this may only become evident with a game and a player as sophisticated as Azad and Gurgeh.
 And the Culture’s way is inherently superior to all other ways.

 Every other player he’d competed against had unwittingly tried to adjust to this novel style in its own terms, and comprehensively failed.
 Nicosar was trying no such thing.
 He’d gone the other way, and made the board his Empire, complete and exact in every structural detail to the limits of definition the game’s scale imposed.